BITS-Research/CDP-DSSG/README.md

 - And most politicians are members of a political party - whether or not they formally use that affiliation in their governing it is a valuable piece of data

 The Councils-in-Action dataset will include metadata about each elected official that serves on a city council, their age, tenure, district served, and a political ideology estimate with a confidence rating.

+### Potential impacts on individual legislators
+There are potential benefits and harms to increasing the transparency of city council deliberations, and we acknowledge that the results of this work may focus attention on elected officials.
+But, we argue that this is an important part of their elected duties - being held accountable for actions, even subtle and unintentional actions, that shape the structure and outcomes of a debate.
+Shedding light on these processes, and the impacts that individuals have in decisionmaking contexts is, overall, a net positive.